 Utility companies then pull indistinguishable electrons off the grid and deliver them to homes and businesses.
-It is impossible to determine where the electrons came from - all consumers can do is ensure that wind energy is being sourced onto the grid on their behalf through the purchase of RECs.
+It is impossible to determine where the electrons came from - all consumers can do is ensure that wind energy is being matched through the purchase of RECs.

 Wind farms rely on the revenue from RECs to offer their energy at a price that is competitive against fossil fuels.
 Anybody who says they're using renewable energy - even big companies like Google - are purchasing both physical electrons from the grid and RECs.

 By purchasing RECs, you're increasing the demand for clean energy - which expands access and availability, helps the environment, and reduces our reliance on fossil fuels - without having to install and maintain your own equipment.